 Q. Who is eligible to participate?

-A. Entrants must be United States or Canadian citizens and living within the United States, U.S. Territories or Canada.
-Entrants must also be full-time students, in grades K – 12, currently enrolled and attending a public, private or home school.
+A. Entrants must be United States or Canadian citizens and living within the United States, U.S. Territories, U.S. Armed Forces or Canada.
+Entrants must also be full-time students, in grades K – 12, currently enrolled and attending a public, private, parochial, virtual school or home school.

 Q. Does the ExploraVision competition cost anything to enter?